GonzH01/Pharmacy-Database/README.md

     - **Inactive Option (I#)**: View-only mode that greys out medications without allowing edits or deletions.
     - **Delete Function (D#)** and **View Details Function (V#)** options in the patient profile search bar, along with **Edit Function (E#)**.
     - For **View Profile**: Additional columns for refills remaining and quantity remaining (prescribed + dispensed quantity).
+    - Integration of prescription demand orders from Rx's added to provide data for Monthly Inventory Movement.

 - **Inventory**
     - **Edit Button** and **Delete Function** for medications on the inventory list.